Environmental Monitoring and Research

 Wildlife effects studies should include the measurement of a suite of endpoints designed to provide a comprehensive assessment of contaminant related biological effects.
 These endpoints should be designed to detect changes in key biological systems (e.g., immune, reproductive, metabolic and neurological) that could be compromised by contaminants.
 It is recognized that studies on wildlife in their natural environment can at best establish associations between contaminant exposure and effects.
 A weight-of-evidence approach, which considers multiple lines of evidence from both wildlife studies and laboratory studies where causative relationships between contaminants and effects can be established, is a sound approach to assess the impact of contaminants on wildlife and ecosystem health.
 Ultimately, the health of northern Indigenous populations is intimately linked to the health of Arctic ecosystems, which represent a source of traditional/country foods and social and cultural well-being.

-For 2018-2019, some regional contaminants committees have identified the need for new information on contaminant levels in certain wildlife species that are important to the traditional diet of indigenous people.
+In 2018-2019, some regional contaminants committees identified the need for new information on contaminant levels in certain wildlife species that are important to the traditional diet of Indigenous Peoples.
 These priority species are identified in the following sections under research.

 2.5.1 Terrestrial ecosystems

 The focal ecosystem for the purpose of research is: Range of the Porcupine caribou herd.